Despite its name, the Australian Shepherd actually originated in the US, being bred as a ranch dog in the 1800’s.

 If your dog carries the MDR1 gene (which can be tested for) you will need to bring it to the attention of your vet, so certain medications can be avoided.
 Some of the medications are okay at standard doses, but all have alternatives so should generally be avoided just to be safe.

-BREED ORIGIN AND INTERESTING FACTS
+AUSTRALIAN SHEPHERD ORIGIN AND INTERESTING FACTS

 Despite the name, Australian Shepherds are most likely originally based on Spanish dogs and were purpose bred in the Western US to work on ranches and as sheep herders.
 They were also used to guard stock, so they do have an impressive guarding instinct.